Metric Criticality Identification for Cloud Microservices: Detailed Methodology

-\begin{itemize} \item If the current subset size \( \xi \) is within the tolerance \( \tau \), the threshold \( \epsilon \) is increased additively by \( \beta \) (Line 16).
-This increase encourages the selection of smaller metric subsets in subsequent iterations. \item If the current subset size \( \xi \) is not within tolerance, the threshold \( \epsilon \) is decreased multiplicatively by the factor \( \alpha \) (Line 19).
-This reduction tends to include more metrics in the subset, as the current subset is considered too small or unstable. \end{itemize}
+For unsupervised time series correlation, metric pairs are treated as correlated if classified as similar, eliminating the need for a fixed threshold \( \theta \).
+KIMetrix supports any time series correlation measure (e.g., Kendall’s, Spearman’s), allowing SREs to plug in their preferred choice (Section~\ref{sec:experiments}).
+The algorithm begins by initializing \texttt{subset\_sizes} with the original total number of metrics and an empty set \texttt{subsets}.
+It proceeds for \( \eta \) iterations (Lines 4--21), invoking Algorithm 2 to compute the metric subset \( \Gamma \) using the current threshold \( \epsilon \) (Line 5).
+The resulting subset size \( \xi \) plays a central role in the AIMD-based adjustment.
+Based on the tolerance check, if the current subset size \( \xi \) is within \( \tau \), \( \epsilon \) is increased additively by \( \beta \) (Line 14) to promote smaller subsets.
+Otherwise, \( \epsilon \) is decreased multiplicatively by \( \alpha \) (Line 16) to include more metrics and stabilize selection.

-After adjusting \( \epsilon \), the current subset size \( \xi \) is added to the list \( subset\_sizes \) (Line 21).
-This allows the algorithm to track the evolution of subset sizes across iterations and ensure that the AIMD adjustments lead to a stable and approximate minimal subset.
-The iterative process continues until the algorithm has completed \( \eta \) iterations.
-Once all iterations are finished, it finds the maximum coverage is maximum and amongst all such subsets returns the subset with the minimum size (Lines 23-26).
-This subset represents the optimal selection of metrics for monitoring the microservices in the application, as determined by the AIMD-driven refinement process.
+Once all iterations are finished, it first calculates the maximum coverage obtained in the iterations and finally returns the subset with the minimum size amongst all those sets with the maximum coverage (Lines 18-21).
 Algorithm 3 leverages the AIMD approach to iteratively refine the selection of metric subsets, balancing between under-selection and over-selection of metrics.
-By adjusting the threshold \( \epsilon \) based on the tolerance \( \tau \), the algorithm dynamically converges towards an approximate minimal yet sufficient set of metrics, ensuring efficient and effective observability of the microservices.
-KIMetrix thus produces an approximate minimalist set of metrics that a Subject Matter Expert can leverage to define alerts.
-Let $\rho_{max}$ denote the maximum path length and $\Psi_{max}$ denote the maximum size of the set of metrics across all microservices.
-The worst case time complexity of KIMetrix is $\mathcal{O}(\eta \cdot |M| \cdot \rho_{max} \cdot (\Psi_{max})^2)$.
-In the next section, we discuss KIMetrix's system architecture.
+By adjusting the threshold \( \epsilon \) based on the tolerance \( \tau \), KIMetrix produces an approximate minimalist set of metrics that an SRE can leverage to define alerts.
+Further, as we demonstrate in Section \ref{sec:experiments}, KIMetrix can also expose all the subsets in the AIMD iterations along with their coverage percentages allowing a system administrator to explore the trade-offs in subset size versus coverage.